-This page lists all GED (in New Hampshire, HiSET) test centers and prep locations in and around Lebanon.
-If you want to earn your high school equivalency diploma in New Hampshire, you need to pass the five subtests of the HiSET exam.
+This page lists all GED and HiSET test centers and prep locations in and around Lebanon.
+To earn your high school equivalency diploma in New Hampshire, you need to pass the five subtests of the HiSET exam or the four sub-exams that make up the GED test.

 20 Seminary Hill – West Lebanon – New Hampshire 03784 – Phone: (603) 790.8518